Hooghly district: Religion

 Hindus are the majority community in the district.
 Muslims are the largest minority, concentrated more in rural areas.

 Language

 At the time of the 2011 census, 87.49% of the population spoke Bengali, 7.59% Hindi, 2.37% Santali and 1.72% Urdu as their first language.
 Hindi and Urdu speakers are predominantly found in urban areas.

 Education

 There are 2992 primary schools, 408 high schools, 127 higher secondary schools, 22 colleges, and 6 technical institutes in Hooghly district.

-The most notable institutions among them are: